 Also, paying competitive rates works to gain you experienced professionals who are happy to work with you.
-Taking advantage of freelance writers may help you save money in the beginning but being able to keep one writer for keeping the same tone, voice and message long-term on your site is preferable over having to keep looking for new writers to ensure dependable business blog postings.
+Taking advantage of freelance writers may help you save money in the beginning but be able to keep one writer for keeping the same tone, voice and message long-term on your site is preferable over having to keep looking for new writers to ensure dependable business blog postings.

 What Other Benefits Do I Gain from Having a Business Blog?

 Business blogs also give several other benefits for your business.
 You can use it to test for the success of a sales campaign before investing money in marketing.
-They offer free PR and give insight to who your customers are and what they paying attention to when you see your site analytics.
+They offer free PR and give insight to who your customers are and what they are paying attention to when you see your site analytics.
 Blogs can even help you in retaining customers, which costs much less than acquiring new ones.

 Please contact me with questions and comments about your blog, setting up a blog or writing high-quality blog posts for you.
 I am more than happy to help.